hessg1/woz2epub/README.md

 # woz2epub
-Tool to fetch WOZ articles and pack them into an EPUB file.
+Tool to fetch WOZ articles and create an EPUB file for comfortable reading on an eBook reading device.

-## disclaimer
+## Disclaimer
 For private use only.
 Use at own responsibility.